AlexTaehwan/CS_5526_Final_Project/README.md

 # CS_5526_Final_Project

 Includes:
-1. Code that pre-processes DRKG
+1. Code that pre-processes DRKG to run HyPE and Query2Box
-2. Pre-processed DRKG file to run HyPE and Query2Box
+2. Statistics for DRKG